-- Introduction of more efficient and effective force governance arrangements; - The formation of a new directorate structure; - New structures that provide for more effective local and neighbourhood policing, partnership working, customer contact and response policing, investigations; operational support and business support functions; - A greater investment in place-based neighbourhood policing and partnership teams to support prevention, early intervention and public protection; - The development of a resolution centre to deliver a more informed and streamlined response to non-emergency service requests, thereby reducing the demand on front line resources, so that they can be used more effectively; - The introduction of centres of excellence to enhance capabilities in key areas of policing activity such as early intervention, crime prevention, offender/sex offender management, adult abuse, child abuse, economic, serious and organised and cyber-crime; - More consistent and efficient delivery of business support functions in partnership with other agencies e.g. Staffordshire Fire and Rescue Service; - The implementation of a new target information model, with technology that is fit for purpose; - Rationalisation of the PCC-owned estate achieved through integration of services with partner agencies and new ways of working; - Workforce planning to ensure the right people with the right skills are in the right roles with the necessary development and wellbeing support;

-• Leadership and cultural development programmes.
+- More consistent and efficient delivery of business support functions in partnership with other agencies e.g. Staffordshire Fire and Rescue Service; - The continual implementation and enhancement of the new target information model, with technology that is fit for purpose; - Rationalisation of the PCC-owned estate achieved through integration of services with partner agencies and new ways of working; - Workforce planning to ensure the right people with the right skills are in the right roles with the necessary development and wellbeing support; - Leadership and cultural development programmes.